 What our community says:

-CAPS All-Stars are solidly backing the stock with 87% awarding it an outperform rating.
-The community at large agrees with the All-Stars with 80% assigning it a rating of outperform.
-Fools are bullish on Hibbett Sports, though the message boards have been quiet lately with only 48 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 85.1% awarding it an "outperform" rating.
+The community at large backs the All-Stars, with 80.3% granting it a rating of "outperform."
 Despite the majority sentiment in favor of Hibbett Sports, the stock has a middling CAPS rating of three out of five stars.

-Hibbett Sports' profit has risen year over year by an average of 30.1% over the past five quarters.
+Hibbett Sports' profit has risen year-over-year by an average of 26% over the past five quarters.
 Revenue has now gone up for three straight quarters.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.